JSFiddle: Concept

 JSFiddle is an online IDE which is designed to allow users to edit and run HTML, JavaScript, and CSS code on a single page.
 Its interface is minimalist and split into four main frames, which correspond to editable HTML, JavaScript and CSS fields and a result field which displays the user's project after it is run.
 Since early on, JSFiddle adopted smart source-code editor with programming features.

 As of 2020, JSFiddle uses CodeMirror to support its editable fields, providing multicursors, syntax highlighting, syntax verification (linter), brace matching, auto indentation, autocompletion, code/text folding, Search and Replace to assist web developers in their actions.
 On the left, a sidebar allows users to integrate external resources such as external CSS stylesheets and external JavaScript libraries.
 The most popular JavaScript frameworks and CSS frameworks are suggested to users and available via a click.

-JSFiddle allows users to publicly save their code an uncapped number of times for free.
+JSFiddle allows users to publicly save their code an uncapped number of times for three.
 Each version is saved online at the application's website with an incremental numbered suffix.
 This allows users to re-access their saved code.
 Code saved on JSFiddle may also be edited into new versions, shared with other parties, and forked into a new line.

 JSFiddle is widely used among web developers to share simple tests and demonstrations.
 JSFiddle is also widely used on Stack Overflow, the dominant question-answer online forum for the web industry.